ChainAgnostic/CAIPs/CAIPs/caip-draft_cacao.md

 }
 ```

-Header uniquely identifies signature verification process:
+Header uniquely identifies the payload format:

 ```
 type Header struct {
-  t String // specifies signature verification algorithm and format of the payload }
+  t String // specifies format of the payload
+}
 ```

-For now we expect this to be either "eip4361-eip191" or "eip4361-eip1271".
-For both formats the payload structure must be presented as follows:
+For now, we expect this to be "eip4361" only.
+In future, we anticipate creating a specialized registry for payload formats.
+For "eip4361" the payload structure must be presented as follows:

 ```
 type Payload struct {